Donders-Institute/bidscoin/docs/utilities.rst

                      [-o OUTFOLDER] [-r] [-c] [-n SUBPREFIX] [-m [SESPREFIX]] [-d] sourcefolder

-    Maps out the values of a dicom attribute of all subjects in the sourcefolder, saves the result in a mapper-file and, optionally, uses the dicom values to rename the sub-/ses-id's of the subfolders.
-This latter option can be used, e.g. when an alternative subject id was entered in the [Additional info] field during subject registration at the scanner console (i.e. this data is stored in the dicom attribute named 'PatientComments')
+    Maps out the values of a DICOM attribute of all subjects in the sourcefolder, saves the result in a mapper-file and, optionally, uses the DICOM values to rename the sub-/ses-id's of the subfolders.
+This latter option can be used, e.g. when an alternative subject id was entered in the [Additional info] field during subject registration at the scanner console (i.e. this data is stored in the DICOM attribute named 'PatientComments')

     positional arguments:
       sourcefolder          The source folder with the raw data in sub-#/ses-#/series organization